Brett Peter Cowan: Police sting

-Trial
+Trial, sentencing and incarceration

 Cowan's trial was heard at Brisbane's Supreme and District Court of Queensland in 2014.

 On 7 February 2013, Cowan was ordered to stand trial.
 He was charged with murder, indecently dealing with a child under the age of 16 and improperly dealing with a corpse.
 The trial, at the Supreme Court of Queensland in the state's capital Brisbane, began on 10 February 2014 under Justice Roslyn Atkinson.
 Cowan stated he only confessed because of the lucrative money deal that was offered to him.
 The undercover policeman posing as 'Arnold' agreed that the fake crime gang had "dangled a carrot in the form of big money in front of Cowan".

 The prosecution closed its case on 7 March.
 116 witnesses gave evidence and over 200 exhibits were tendered in evidence.
 Cowan pleaded not guilty and declined to give evidence.
 Bruce and Denise Morcombe, as well as Daniel's brothers, gave lengthy victim impact statements.
 Cowan stated he had no remorse.
 On 13 March 2014, Cowan was found guilty of all charges.
 On 14 March 2014, Cowan was sentenced to life in prison with the possibility of parole after 20 years.
 He was also sentenced to three-and-a-half years' imprisonment for indecently dealing with Morcombe and two years for interfering with his corpse, those sentences to be served concurrently.
 Judge Roslyn Atkinson said "I don't think you should be released in 20 years time" which could affect Cowan's prison term.

+In August 2016, while incarcerated at Wolston Correctional Centre, Cowan was assaulted by another inmate, Adam Paul Davidson.
+Davidson was found guilty of pouring boiling water from a mop bucket over Cowan and then striking him.
+Davidson was sentenced to 3 years in prison for the attack.

 Pathology

-Cowan has undergone multiple psychiatric examinations since his first offences in the late 1980s and early 90s.
+Cowan has undergone multiple psychiatric examinations since his first offences in the late 1980s and early 1990s.
 The psychologist who had assessed him after his second molestation conviction in 1993 claimed he was a pathological liar with low level psychopathic features or mild psychopathy indicating a severe lack of empathy.
 Despite this, a concrete psychiatric diagnosis on him has been elusive and inconclusive.
 Acquaintances of Cowan, particularly his ex-girlfriends, had described him as initially being "charming", seeming "confident" and as being "handsome", which made it easy for him to gain the trust of his victims.
 The judge of the trial remarked to Cowan that he "did not look like a monster or a pedophile, he looked like an ordinary person".
 Furthermore, she remarked that he was a "convincing and adaptable liar".
 In a psychologist's report compiled in 2007, Cowan stated: "I always worry, if things got bad, I could offend again.
 I could never do this against my own flesh and blood."
 He has also expressed his belief that years of habitual drug use motivated or contributed to his attacks.
 Cowan's reputation as a charismatic, "every day" individual was of particular focus in the media during the investigations and arrest.